Marc Hubs is a writer/researcher on mind, science, and conspiracy. He is the author of "Know Your Enemy: Reflections of NPD."

-This is one which I don't see happening anywhere near as often as should be.
-Not only can it help for writers to cross-promote their material, but teaming up with another writer, or other writers, and publishing material together can certainly help raise your profile.
+This is one that I don't see happening anywhere near as often as it should be.
+Not only can it help writers to cross-promote their material, but teaming up with another writer or other writers and publishing material together can certainly help raise your profile.
 There are many advantages to this:

 - Two heads are better than one, three heads are better than two, etc.

 - You have a combined audience to market your material to.